 Not even Richard Nixon went this far.
 It’s not just petty and vindictive.
 It’s bad for American policy.
 Former heads of intelligence agencies retain their security clearances so they can speak about sensitive matters with their successors and with Congress.
 Trump obviously doesn’t want them to.

-There are dozens of conservative pundits who are bailing out on the OHM and his racist, fascist, oligarchicalkleptocracy in the making.
+There are dozens of conservative pundits who are bailing out on Mr. Trump and his racist, fascist, oligarchicalkleptocracy in the making.
 They are bailing out because they can smell failure in the air.
-I don’t want to cast aspersions on Steve Schmidt (pictured at right) personally, but his cohort of conservative Republican operators created the fertile ground that the OHM’s candidacy sprouted in.
+I don’t want to cast aspersions on Steve Schmidt (pictured at right) personally, but his cohort of conservative Republican operators created the fertile ground that Mr. Trump’s candidacy sprouted in.
 They are the ones that accepted Nixon’s Southern strategy.
 They are the ones that built on that legacy.
 They are the ones that tried to navigate the tricky waters between outright, obvious racism, and just not liking the black Democrat in the White House.

-Rather than just declaring that Nixon was wrong, abandoning the white nationalists and Christianist extremists that Nixon and then Reagan had saddled their party with, they kept trying to make a legitimate national party out of what has come to visibly be a regional/racial delusion, a frame of reference that can only be found within the minds of the overwhelmingly elderly, white, rural, Republicans that are virtually the only group voting for the OHM and his policies.
-Why they are voting for him remains the only unanswered question, because there is little doubt of the OHM’s culpability and criminality any longer.
+Rather than just declaring that Nixon was wrong, abandoning the white nationalists and Christianist extremists that Nixon and then Reagan had saddled their party with, they kept trying to make a legitimate national party out of what has come to visibly be a regional/racial delusion, a frame of reference that can only be found within the minds of the overwhelmingly elderly, white, rural, Republicans that are virtually the only group voting for Mr. Trump and his policies.
+Why they are voting for him remains the only unanswered question, because there is little doubt of Mr. Trump’s culpability and criminality any longer.

 All of this, all of it, comes from factionalization.
 Comes from believing that your political opponents are not just simply mistaken, but evil.
 Evil, malicious, law-breaking fraudulent actors.
 Conservatism is a political ideology, not a philosophy.
 Much like libertarianism, it simply does not have enough guidance, enough mental meat, to serve as a real philosophical basis for rational action.
 Failing to convince the rest of America that their conservative ideals were correct, political conservatives have continued isolating themselves until they can’t even accept commonly held scientific findings for fear that they controvert some pet belief of theirs.
 They insist on their own news outlets and their own facts.
 This is how ideologies fail, and modern conservatism has failed.
 It failed when it elected Donald Trump.
 It failed when it could not distinguish his lies from the truth that is all around them.
 If you think I’m going to cry for them, you are sadly mistaken.